aragon/hack/docs-internal/github-guide.md

 ![](/docs/assets/github-guide/gh-8.png)

-When you're ready, click on the green **Propose file change** button.
+When you've written your message, click on the green **Propose file change** button.

 ## Comparing changes

-If you've followed the above steps correctly, you should be looking a page that looks like this.
+If you've followed the above steps correctly, you should see a page with the header **Comparing changes**.

 ![](/docs/assets/github-guide/gh-9.png)